devsecops-workshop/workshop-guide/content/_index.md

 ## Collaboration
 {{% notice tip %}}
-This workshop was created by Daniel Brintzinger, Goetz Rieger or Sebastian Dehn.
+This workshop was created by Daniel Brintzinger, Goetz Rieger and Sebastian Dehn.
 If you like this workshop and would like to collaborate, create an issue or a pull request.
 {{% /notice %}}